department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/README.md

 - This section shows upcoming appointments and unread messages, if people have them.
 Otherwise, it shows links to these tools in addition to non-personalized links to refill prescriptions, file for travel reimbursement, view labs results, or download medical records.
 - **Parent tools**: [VA Online Scheduling (VAOS)](https://staging.va.gov/health-care/schedule-view-va-appointments/appointments/) for scheduling; [MyHealtheVet](https://sqa.eauth.va.gov/mhv-portal-web/eauth) for everything else

+### Outstanding debts

+- This section shows someone's most recent debts and copays.
+- **Parent tools**: [Manage your VA debt]https://staging.va.gov/manage-va-debt/summary/)
+- Benefits- team 2 is responsible for debts and copays.
+Their Slack room is #benefits-team-2.
+- **Backend system**: DMDC for debts; Not sure for copays

-### Benefit payments and debts
+### Benefit payments

 - This section shows someone's most recent payment within the last 30 days if they have one.
-It also shows outstanding debt information if they have any debt.
 - There is also a link to update direct deposit information.
-- **Parent tools**: [View payment history](https://staging.va.gov/va-payment-history/payments/) for benefit payments; [Debt management tool](https://staging.va.gov/manage-va-debt/your-debt/) for debts
+- **Parent tools**: [View payment history](https://staging.va.gov/va-payment-history/payments/) for benefit payments; [Debt management tool](https://staging.va.gov/manage-va-debt/your-debt/) for debts.
-- Benefits- team 2 is responsible for debts and copays their Slack room is #benefits-team-2
+- Benefits- team 1 is responsible for payment history.
+Their Slack room is #benefits-team-1.
-- BGS team is respoinsible for managaging payments
 - **Backend system**: BGS

 ### Apply for benefits